-Dermot Farrell was born in 1954, the eldest of seven children of Carmel and the late Dermot Farrell, in Garthy, Castletown-Geoghegan, Co.
+Dermot Farrell was born in 1954, the eldest of seven children of the late Dermot and Carmel Farrell, in Garthy, Castletown-Geoghegan, Co.
 Westmeath.

-Having completed his studies Bishop Dermot was appointed as Curate in the Cathedral Parish of Christ the King, Mullingar.
-In 1985 he was sent to Rome to study for a Doctorate in Theology at the Gregorian University.
-In 1988 he was awarded a Doctoral Degree the title of his thesis being: “The Dogmatic Foundations of Bernard Häring’s Thought on Christian Morality as a Sacramental Way of Life.”
-During his final year in Rome he also served as a Director of Formation in the Pontifical Irish College, Rome.
+Upon the completion of his studies he was appointed as Curate in the Cathedral Parish of Christ the King, Mullingar.
+In 1985 he began doctoral studies in the Gregorian University and in 1988 he was awarded a Doctoral Degree in Theology, for a dissertation entitled: “The Dogmatic Foundations of Bernard Häring’s Thought on Christian Morality as a Sacramental Way of Life.”
+His final year in Rome also saw him serving as a Director of Formation in the Pontifical Irish College.

-Following his return from Rome he was appointed a Curate in Tullamore Parish in 1988 and lectured part-time in Moral Theology at St Patrick’s College, Maynooth.
-In 1990 he was appointed Executive Assistant to the President of College and to membership of the Faculty of Theology, holding the post of Director of the one-year Religious Studies Programme.
+Following his return from Rome he was appointed Curate in Tullamore Parish and in 1989-90 he began lecturing in Moral Theology at St Patrick’s College, Maynooth.
+In 1990 the Maynooth College Trustees appointed him Executive Assistant to the President of College and to membership of the Faculty of Theology, holding the post of Director of the one-year Religious Studies Programme.
 In 1993 he was appointed Vice-President of St Patrick’s College, Maynooth; and in 1996 he was appointed President of the College, a position he held until his retirement in 2007

 In 1997 he was named as an Honorary Prelate of his Holiness.
-Since September 2007 he served as Parish Priest of Dunboyne and Kilbride Parish and was appointed Vicar General of the Diocese in 2009.
+From September 2007 until 2018 he served as Parish Priest of Dunboyne and Kilbride Parish, Co.
+Meath, being appointed Vicar General of the Diocese of Meath in 2009.

-Bishop Dermot has also served extensively on various Boards and Committees, such as: the Board of Allianz plc for fifteen years; the Governing Body of the National University of Ireland, Maynooth; the Theological Department Irish Inter-Church Committee; Dunboyne Community Centre; and as National Director of the Permanent Diaconate, and he is currently Chairman of Veritas Communications.
+Bishop Farrell has extensive administrative experience: he has served on various Boards and Committees, among them, the Board of Allianz plc; the Governing Body of the National University of Ireland, Maynooth; the Theological Department Irish Inter-Church Committee, and as National Director of the Permanent Diaconate, and he is currently Chairman of Veritas Communications.

 His appointment as Bishop of Ossory by Pope Francis was announced on 3rd January 2018.
-The Episcopal Ordination of Bishop Dermot Farrell for the Diocese of Ossory was 11th March 2018.
+He was ordained Bishop in St Mary’s Cathedral, Kilkenny, on 11th March 2018.